-Study of sedimentary facies analysis and interpretation of ancient depositional environments, petrology of clastic and carbonate sedimentary rocks, sequence stratigraphy, methods of stratigraphic analysis and correlation in surface and subsurface settings, petroleum systems, and tectonics of sedimentary basins.
+Study of sedimentary facies analysis and interpretation of ancient depositional environments, petrology of clastic and carbonate sedimentary rocks, sequence stratigraphy, methods of stratigraphic and correlation in surface and subsurface settings, petroleum systems, and tectonics of sedimentary basins.
 Prerequisite: EESC 279 or permission.
 Three credits and lab.
+Offered 2024-2025 and in alternate years.